Fleet Management

 Preparing to Onboard Electric Vehicles to Your Fleet

 Successful fleet electrification initiatives require a great deal of planning and preparation.
 If you haven’t completed any or all these steps yet, give yourself a reasonable amount of time to accomplish them.
-A connected fleet management platform can also help address many of these steps.
+A connected fleet management platform can also help fleet owners address many of these steps.

 1. Evaluate your Operational Needs for BEV Suitability